 Faculty Advisor's Guidance

-- The faculty advisor should guide the student in subject matter content for the MS project.
+- The faculty advisor should guide the student in class selection and MS project content.

 - He or she should help the student plan and develop the Master's Degree project.
 The advisor should also provide timely input, suggestions, and critiques on the project.